American Airlines is cutting more legroom in economy class

 Just when you thought your legroom in economy class couldn't get tighter.

-American Airlines is planning to decrease the front-to-back space between some of its economy class seats by another two inches.
+American Airlines (AAL) is planning to decrease the front-to-back space between some of its economy class seats by another two inches.

-The airline says it plans to add more seats on its coming Boeing 737 Max jetliners.
-To do that, it will shrink the distance between seats, also known as pitch, from 31 inches to 29 inches on the last three rows of the airplane, and down to 30-inches in the rest of its main economy cabin.
+The airline says it plans to add more seats on its coming Boeing (BA) 737 Max jetliners.
+To do that, it will shrink the distance between seats, also known as pitch, from 31 inches to 29 inches on three rows of the airplane, and down to 30-inches in the rest of its main economy cabin.

 American isn't the only big airline heading in this direction.
-United Airlines is considering a similar move, according to a person briefed on its evaluations.
+United Airlines (UAL) is considering a similar move, according to a person briefed on its evaluations.
 United declined to comment.

 The move signals a new step in the shrinking of U.S. airline cabins, and comes even as carriers are promising to improve overall customer service.

-With the change, American will become the first large U.S. carrier to offer legroom with a pitch that's nearly on par with ultra-low cost carriers Spirit Airlines and Frontier Airlines.
+With the change, American will become the first large U.S. carrier to offer legroom with a pitch that's nearly on par with ultra-low cost carriers Spirit Airlines (SAVE) and Frontier Airlines.
 Those seats are an industry minimum 28-inches apart.

-By comparison, economy class pitch on Delta and United ranges between 30 and 31 inches, while JetBlue Airways, Southwest Airlines and Alaska Airlines have between 31 and 33 inches.
+By comparison, economy class pitch on Delta Air Lines (DAL) and United ranges between 30 and 31 inches, while JetBlue Airways (JBLU), Southwest Airlines (LUV) and Alaska Airlines (ALK) have between 31 and 33 inches.

 Related: American Airlines eliminating in-seat screens on new jets

-Note: Correction: A previous version of this story misidentified the rows that would be condensed.